bahmutov/graphql-node-mongo-egghead-course/README.md

-Building an Express server with MongoDB and GraphQL
+Building an Express server with Objection.js and GraphQL

 Based on Egghead.io [course](https://egghead.io/lessons/graphql-create-express-server-in-node-js)